Rathdown School: Charity

 Rathdown students participate in An Gaisce, the National Challenge Award from the President of Ireland to young people.
 Annually, Rathdown sends a team of students and staff to Romania, to volunteer with Habitat for Humanity Ireland to help build houses for local families.

 Students Unite for Children’s Health (SUCH) was created by Rathdown pupils to raise funds for charities.

 Extracurricular activities

 Model United Nations

 For over 20 years, Rathdown School has been involved in Model United Nations (MUN), allowing the girls to build confidence in public speaking and debating as well as a lasting interest in international affairs.
 Rathdown was the first all-girls’ secondary school in Ireland to host an MUN Conference, RADMUN.

 Sport

-The school's sports facilities comprise hockey pitches, including a new, world-class, water based hockey pitch, the Merrion Fleet Arena, tennis courts, outdoor basketball & netball courts, an indoor sports hall, athletics track and tartan cricket crease.
+The school's sports facilities consist of hockey pitches, including a new, world-class, water-based hockey pitch, the Merrion Fleet Arena, tennis courts, outdoor basketball and netball courts, an indoor sports hall, athletics track and tartan cricket crease.

 The major winter sports are hockey and basketball and the major summer sports are tennis, athletics and cricket.